paulvitry/webpush-angular-node-poc/README.md

 # Start client

-To run the client you just have to run:
+To start the client you just have to run:

     ng serve

+Warning: Webpush works in production environment only

  # Start server
- To run the server you just have to run:
+ To start the server you just have to run:

     yarn install
     yarn start